 Worksheets in Excel VBA

 Worksheets in excel are the sheets which have rows and columns in which we work.
-Whenever we open excel we work on them.
-Now when working in excel we use functions they are called as worksheet functions and we can use similar functions in VBA.
-In this article, we will learn about various functions in VBA to work in the worksheet.
-The most important thing to remember is while working in VBA we have to always use the worksheet function as the data in excel is stored in the worksheet itself.
+Whenever we open excel, we work on them.
+Now when working in excel, we use functions they are called as worksheet functions, and we can use similar functions in VBA.
+In this article, we will learn about various functions in VBA to work on the worksheet.
+The most important thing to remember is while working in VBA; we have to always use the worksheet function as the data in excel is stored in the worksheet itself.

-Worksheet is basically an object in VBA.
+A worksheet is basically an object in VBA.
 Now there are two different methods of using this object.
-One is by referring to Worksheets method and another is by referring to Sheets method.
-Since this article is about worksheets we will move further with worksheets object.
+One is by referring to the Worksheets method, and another is by referring to the Sheets method.
+Since this article is about worksheets, we will move further with the worksheets object.
 There are different objects to use a worksheet object.
 The proper way to use this object is explained below,

 Worksheets( “ Sheet Name “ ).
 Methods